 Adventure on the beach

-You can find out more about this world-famous shop at the following website: http://www.porchespottery.com/en/.
+You can find out more about this world-famous shop on the following website: http://www.porchespottery.com/en/.

 We present some of our photos for your pleasure.

 Finally, we had to go home.
 Across the border, we stopped at a small town for coffee and said goodbye to Portugal.
-This is the bridge which links Spain with Portugal
+This is the bridge that links Spain with Portugal.

 Source: My Life